TuxVinyards/qqX/README.md

 - See [FreeBird](https://github.com/TuxVinyards/qqX/wiki/FreeBird) for details on the built-ins, or [change log](https://github.com/TuxVinyards/qqX/wiki/Change-Log) for a history synopsis

+Testing has been carried out on a variety of mainstream distros.

+All scripts have been carefully Shellcheck linted & have full error handling routines.

+qqX always makes backups, as is _standard good practice_ with _any_ software.

 ### FAQs and Help

 - Lots available in the [qqX wiki pages](https://github.com/TuxVinyards/qqX/wiki/FAQs-and-Help)